max-hans/bucket-templates/README.md

   "properties": {
     "title": {
       "type": "string",
+      "minLength": 5,
+      "maxLength": 50,
-      "description": "the title of the paper"
+      "description": "a title for the page"
     },
-    "subTitle": {
+    "description": {
       "type": "string",
+      "minLength": 100,
+      "maxLength": 300,
-      "description": "the sub-title of the paper"
+      "description": "a short abstract summary of the whole text provided."
     },
     "abstract": {
       "type": "string",